rrwick/Basecalling-comparison/README.md

 By looking at the relative length of read to reference in each alignment, we can get a picture of whether the basecaller is more prone to insertions or deletions.
 100% (same length) means that insertions and deletions are equally likely. <100% means that deletions are more common than insertions. >100% means that insertions are more common than deletions.

-Curiously, some basecallers produce a distinctly bimodal distribution here.
+Curiously, a number of basecallers produce a distinctly bimodal distribution here.
 For example, Albacore v2.0.2 has a good median value of quite near 100%, but any individual read is more likely to fall either around 99% or 101%.
 I'm not sure what might be behind this.

 ### Assembly identity

 _VIOLIN PLOT HERE_

-This analysis is my personal favourite: how accurate are the consensus sequences produced by reads?
+This analysis is my personal favourite: how accurate are the _consensus_ sequences?
 I don't particularly care if individual reads have low identity if they produce an accurate assembly.

+__SCATTER PLOT HERE__

 Sometimes read and assembly accuracy go together, as you might expect.

-__SCATTER PLOT HERE__

 ### Post-Nanopolish assembly identity

 _VIOLIN PLOT HERE_

-### Performance

-I didn't try to quantify CPU time or memory during my tests, but roughly speaking, Albacore versions 1.1 and later were the fastest.
-Chiron was by far the slowest when running on CPUs – it requires GPUs to run at an acceptable speed.

 # Conclusions